nkarl/nkarl.github.io/src/content/blog/2024-09-26-nix-flakes.md

 }
 ```

-We need to specify the system we are building on.
-I am using Linux, so I have to specify that system information in order to abide by the law of referential transparency.
-The following is the list of all systems available for you to pick from
+That compiles.
+Now we are in a working Nix shell.

+Below is the list of all systems available for you to pick from.
+On Windows, it might be possible to install Nix into a WSL.

 ```nix
 systems = [ "x86_64-linux" "x86_64-darwin" "aarch64-darwin" "aarch64-linux" ];
 ```

-That compiles.
-Now we are in a working Nix shell.
+### finally

 Congratulations, you just created and built your first Nix flake!

-I recommend testing with other variants of Nix flake.
+I recommend trying out a few Nix Flake variants.
 There are multiple sources you can reference from.
 I include a few links below.

 Happy hacking!

-### Links
+### links

 - For the first-principled folks, I highly recommend *The Purely Functional Software Deployment Model* thesis [from E. Dolstra](https://edolstra.github.io/pubs/phd-thesis.pdf), the author of Nix himself.
 - This [book](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/introduction-to-flakes) provides an excellent historical context for the fragmented state of the Nix ecosystem.
 It informed my suggestion to focus on *Flake* from the beginning.